lucapette/website/content/writing/my-programming-principles.md

 Is it really programming if there isn't at least some util functions? 😃

-Jokes aside, there is an handful of principles that I apply to any context.
+Jokes aside, there is an handful of principles that I apply in any context.
-These are my "tru north" so to speak.
+These are my "true north" guidelines so to speak.

 ## Prose not poetry

+It's somewhat ironic that this principle has such a terse title.
+Writing code is, well, writing.
+It's an intriguing form of writing because it always comes with two different audiences.
+To complicated things, they couldn't be any different.
+Of course the primary audience is the machine.
+I have heard the argument "more than anything you're writing for the next programmer that reads your code".
+I'm sympathetic with that argument because I see where it comes from.
+But let's be honest, you can't ship code that doesn't compile.
+So I'm going to say you write the code so that the machine can run it.
+After all, the goal is shipping code that works.
+But you can't discount the fact the code will need to be modified at some point in the future so other people can will read it.
+People couldn't be more different from machines.
+TODO "machines only do what they're told to" etc etc TODO

 two reasons: